-Surgical hand antisepsis- This includes scrubbing of hands as well as forearms with water and antiseptic solution as recommended by the WHO for the duration of 2-5 minutes.
+Surgical hand antisepsis- This includes scrubbing of hands as well as forearms with water and antiseptic solution as recommended by the WHO for a duration of 2-5 minutes.
 Longer scrub duration is not necessary as it does not provide any additional advantage.
 Since the hand scrub needs utilization of tap water, it needs regular monitoring of the taps and faucets.
 If the quality of water is not assured (water treated by reverse osmosis), it is recommended to do a second step of hand rub with an antiseptic agent before donning sterile gloves.
 Precaution has to be taken to completely dry the hands before the application of hand rub solution.8

 These above mentioned recommendations by the WHO are for surgical hand asepsis.
-There is still no uniform opinion as to whether these meticulous hand hygiene steps are needed before performing a PNB procedure.
-The reason for this non uniformity is that the PNB procedures are less invasive and brief in duration as compared to surgical procedures.
-The PNBs are considered as clean/aseptic procedures and according to the WHO, this is one among the five moments for hand hygiene.
-There is clear evidence that proper hand washing and application of sterile gloves alone significantly reduces central venous catheter infections.^{10,} Therefore this should be applied to PNBs also.
-Considering that the infectious complication following PNB is an unacceptable and avoidable complication, there should be no hesitancy in incorporating the good hand hygiene practices.
+There is still no uniform opinion as to whether these meticulous hand hygiene steps are needed before performing a peripheral nerve block procedure.
+The reason for this non uniformity is that the peripheral nerve block procedures are less invasive and brief in duration as compared to surgical procedures.
+The peripheral nerve blocks are considered as clean/aseptic procedures and according to the WHO, this is one among the five moments for hand hygiene.
+There is clear evidence that proper hand washing and application of sterile gloves alone significantly reduces central venous catheter infections.11 Therefore this should be applied to peripheral nerve block is an unacceptable and avoidable complication, there should be no hesitancy in incorporating the good hand hygiene practices.

-Recommendation- It is mandatory to perform thorough hand hygiene before performing any PNB procedure (both single injection and continuous catheter techniques).
-We recommend either full surgical hand scrub (with chlorhexidine 4%w/v or Povidone iodine 7.5% w/v) or hand rub (with chlorhexidine 0.5% w/v in 70% v/v alcohol).
+Recommendation- It is mandatory to perform thorough hand hygiene before performing any peripheral nerve block procedure (both single injection and continuous catheter techniques).
+We recommend either full surgical hand scrub (with chlorhexidine 4%w/v or povidone iodine 7.5% w/v) or hand rub (with chlorhexidine 0.5% w/v in 70% v/v alcohol).